Information

 Note: The whole content of the backup is going to be imported.
 Already existing data will not be deleted.

 The backups you create are protected by an iOS feature called Data Protection.
-You can only access the files if you're iOS device is turned on and unlocked.
+You can only access the files if your device is turned on and unlocked.

 If you've enabled the Pin Code Protection of your iOS Device, you'll have to enter that iOS code, so that your device is in a state ready to use.
 Only then you are granted access to the files stored on it.